Iocalhorst/elite_neopixel_matrix_suite/README.md

 a) migrate my neopixel-related arduino code base to esp-idf. its a lot of stuff. and i'd rather choose not to. but its inevitable, mr anderson.

 b) Implement all the fun stuff and pretty things.
+My inner child does not negotiate.

 c) And do it "properly".
 Which is the hardest part.
 At least for me.
 You can have my wifi. its in defines.h.... just sayin.